-All equipment designed and engineered to fit in tigh locations as on vessels but also on smaller locations on land.
+The equipment is designed and engineered to fit in tight locations, which makes it perfect for vessels, as well as smaller locations on land.

-Fjell cooperate with pultiple partners to offer the best available technologies assembled together as compactly as possible without compromising quality.
-With FTG's solution for a compact fishmeal plant, it will be possible to place the plant in the immediate vicinity from the slaughteries and ensure optimum quality of raw material.
+Fjell cooperate with multiple partners to offer the best available technologies assembled as compactly as possible without compromising the quality.
+With FTG's solution for a complete fishmeal plant, it will be possible to place the plant in the immediate vicinity from the slaughteries which ensures optimum quality of raw material.

-The compact solutions most often consists of grinder, boiler, press, decanter/tricanter, dryer, hammermill and cooler.
+The small sized solutions usually consists of grinder, boiler, press, decanter/tricanter, dryer, hammermill and cooler.
 FTG process solution ensure the optimum trade-off of size, quality on materials and energy effectiveness.

-Grinding as a first step ensures that even bits of residue are passed on - and not least is the first barrier to fishing hooks and other elements that are not wanted in the further process
+Grinding as a first step ensures that even bits of residue are passed on - and is important as the first barrier to fishing hooks and other elements that are not wanted in the further process.

 The screw cooker is designed as a large slowly rotating screw conveyor with steam heated outer pipe and hollow steam heated flighting allowing heating of the raw material to about 90°C to secure complete coagulation.